 The last issue I noticed was to do with the way registrations are dealt with by my two VoIP service providers.
 In order for either the ATA or softphone to make and receive phone calls, it needs to register with the providers server.
 This is an issue with Voipfone because, without paying more money, only one device can be registered at a time.
 That means that a softphone and the ATA well sometimes fight to get the registration.
 For my configuration, it is the softphone that loses out, meaning it might not ring even if you think it is registered.
 Sipgate however allows multiple registrations on the same account, so all registered devices work as you might expect at all times.

-The joys of ATAs
+The joy of ATAs

 There are hundreds of settings on the SPA2102, and altogether I probably spent about a week of my free time messing with them.
 If you are a technophobe, you really do not want to go there.
 Even if you are a techie, beyond the basic setup, the information you need is complex and difficult to find.
 The bible is Administration Guide – Cisco Small Business – SPA2102, SPA3102, SPA8000, SPA8800, PAP2T – Analog Telephone Adaptors, but you have to work that out for yourself with the help of Google – not that it is much help for mere mortals.
 You are more likely to find suitable help in one or more of the many unofficial guides to setting up ATAs, but they often contain small errors, are inconsistent, and may not be for the precise ATA model you have.
 My overall impression is that it is a bit of a black art, and very few people seem really to understand everything.
 Those that do presumably earn a good living as consultants.

-All this is not helped by the fact that there is no official way of saving settings so you can experiment without fear of permanently cocking things up.
+All this is not helped by the fact that there is no official way of saving and restoring settings so you can experiment without fear of permanently cocking things up.
 But somewhere on the interweb I found that you can simply save the settings as a .mht file from your browser, and reload them by opening the file and clicking Save.
 Seems to work, but who knows for sure?
 The devices are really designed for remote provisioning – someone else does the work and the ATA gets the settings from a server.

 The various online forums can also be a great resource.
 Not only can you gain knowledge by reading existing threads, but you can also directly ask question.
 In particular I found the newsgroup uk.telecom.voip helpful, and I would like to thank people for taking the time to help me in a couple of threads there.